 My first purchase was this stunning white-on-white celadon short vase with cranes for a mere $20.00.
 I priced a similar piece in Itaewon a few days later, less than half the size and the shopkeeper quoted me $40.00.

 Our next stop was a shop with loads of gorgeous tableware in a rainbow of colours.
 I love tea, and could not pass up this stunning teapot ($25.00).
 This was a fab bargain as we found them sporting much higher price tags in other shops.
-I can’t wait to brew my first pot!
+I can’t wait to brew my first pot of tea!
 The bamboo handle is perfectly heat resistant.